ElTure97/A-standardised-GIS-based-tool-to-automate-urban-scenario-making/buildings/2NDSTEP.md

 First of all, you have to modify the file you find following the path file_loader/config/config.json:

 - The list associated with the key "building_filtering_values", by dropping the categories which are not relevant to your application.
-Once done, the list must be replaced by a dict element containing the following keys and to each one associated a LIST containing different categories (even expressed as strings, PLEASE PAY ATTENTION IN AVOIDING TYPOS!!!) among the kept ones:
+Once done, the list must be replaced by a dict element containing the following keys and with each one associated a LIST containing different categories (even expressed as strings, PLEASE PAY ATTENTION IN AVOIDING TYPOS!!!) among the kept ones:
   - "not_specified" for very generic categories;
   - "AB" for apartment categories;
   - "SFH" for single family house categories;